jameswylde/openai-chatgpt-terminal/readme.md

 ### Usage

-Using your created alias you can call it from shell and pass your question as an argument for one off questions:
+Using your chosen alias you can call it from shell and pass your question as an argument for one off questions:

 ```$ chatgpt "What is the meaning of life?"```